onas1/swift-migrator/docs/index.md

 # Swift Migrator

-swift migrator database migration tool is a lightweight, language‑agnostic SQL migration runner written in c#.
-It works for MSSQL, PostgreSQL, and MySQL, and can be used by any project regardless of language (C#, Go, TS/Node, Java, Python, etc.).
+Swift Migrator is a language-agnostic SQL database migration tool written in C#.
+It supports MSSQL, PostgreSQL, and MySQL and can be used by **any stack** (C#, Go, Node.js, Java, Python, etc.).

-The tool manages versioned SQL migrations following an **UP/DOWN** pattern.
-It ensures consistent database schema evolution across teams, projects, and environments.
+It manages versioned SQL migrations using a strict **UP / DOWN** model to ensure predictable, repeatable schema changes across teams and environments.

+Swift Migrator is intentionally simple, explicit, and safe by default.

 It gives you:
 - Transaction-safe SQL migrations
-- Multi-environment configuration (`.env`)
+- Strict versioning (`<timestamp>_<id>_<description>.sql`)
+- Explicit UP and DOWN scripts
+- Author and branch metadata enforcement
 - Table-touch conflict detection
-- Reversible UP/DOWN scripts
+- Migration status inspection
+- Redo support for iterative development
+- `.env`, `migrator.json`, environment variable, and CLI configuration
-- CLI tooling for Windows, macOS, and Linux
+- Standalone CLI binaries (Windows, macOS, Linux)
-- Predictable versioning (`<timestamp>_<id>_<description>.sql`)
-- Human-first workflow

 ---